lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 Suddenly the door opens, a human male hurriedly enters, looks around and moves towards us.
 Visibly upset.
 "The family Renon has gone missing, help us!"

+We go to the place where the Renons were last seen, via boot.

 # Loot: